THE CARDWEAVING RIFF

 Always put the rubber band back on the cards if you have to move or

 stop.
 Otherwise you are courting disaster.
-While you are working, use
+While you are working,

-too long to handle comfortably, it’s time to roll it up.
-This is where
+has gotten too long to handle comfortably, it’s time to roll

-the sticks come in.
-With the rubber band on, untie the cord around your
+it up.
+This is where the sticks come in.
+With the rubber band on,

-waist and take the knot out of the woven end of the warp.
-Tie a loop
+untie the cord around your waist and take the knot out of the woven

-in each end of the cord that goes around your waist so that the big
+end of the warp.
+Tie a loop in each end of the cord that goes

-dowel or stick, when passed through these loops, will be a comfortable
+through these loops, will be a comfortable distance (6-8") from

-distance (6-8") from your body.
+your body.

 Now take two 5" lengths of the extra cord and make a loop from